-- Station locations. - 10th Street station.
-The southbound platform of the 10th Street station was relocated north of 10th Street in response to community concerns regarding potential impacts to Pedro Park. - Downtown White Bear Lake station.
+- Cook Avenue station.
+A station was added at Cook Avenue in response to community support for improved transit service at Hmong Village and the surrounding neighborhood. - Routing near Maplewood Mall Transit Center and St. John's Hospital.
+Based on meetings with St. John's Hospital staff, project staff adjusted the Rush Line BRT route and St. John's Boulevard station to better serve hospital patients and employees. - Buerkle Road station.
+Employers located along Buerkle Road in Maplewood and White Bear Lake expressed desire for improved transit service in the area to enhance employee recruitment and retention efforts.
+Project staff added a station at Buerkle Road in response to this input. - Downtown White Bear Lake station.
 After members of the community expressed concern about impacts to Downtown White Bear Lake, project staff assessed potential station locations and relocated the planned station from 2nd Street and Clark Avenue to 7th Street and Washington Avenue. - Ramsey County rail right-of-way. - Ramsey County Rail Right-of-Way Design Guide.
 In spring and summer 2019, project staff conducted a targeted engagement effort to gather input that informed the creation of the Ramsey County Rail Right-of-Way Design Guide, including its guiding principles and recommendations addressing a variety of guideway and trail features.
-In winter 2019, project staff presented the key elements of the document to confirm that it reflected the community's values and priorities.

-- Weaver Elementary School.
+In winter 2019, project staff presented the key elements of the document to confirm that it reflected the community's values and priorities. - Weaver Elementary School.
 In spring 2019, project staff conducted outreach with faculty, staff and parents at Weaver Elementary School to address the design of Rush Line BRT where the Bruce Vento Regional Trail intersects its route.
 Based on the input provided, project staff decided an overpass bridge for the guideway would be appropriate to maintain safety of trail users and efficient BRT operations and refined the design of the overpass in response to stakeholder feedback. - Harvest Park.
 Project staff began coordinating with Maplewood city staff in summer 2019 to determine how a parking facility could be implemented to serve both park users and Rush Line BRT riders.
 Project staff have hosted several pop-ups and attended community meetings regarding Harvest Park to gather input on parking facility concepts.
-Public engagement efforts and technical analysis are ongoing. - Health Impact Assessment.
+Public engagement efforts and technical analysis are ongoing and have led to multiple options being evaluated in the Environmental Assessment. - Health Impact Assessment.
 In October 2018, project staff hosted a workshop with project advisory committee members and representatives from public health agencies to identify the four topics of study for the Health Impact Assessment: access and accessibility, connectivity, employment and jobs, and affordability. - Business engagement. - Hamm's Complex.
-In March 2019, project staff visited businesses in the Hamm's Complex and coordinated with the East Side Area Business Association to invite representatives to discuss areas where pedestrian and bicycle improvements would be beneficial and where redevelopment is feasible. - Phalen Boulevard.
+In March 2019, project staff visited businesses in the Hamm's Complex and coordinated with the East Side Area Business Association to invite representatives to discuss areas where pedestrian and bicycle improvements would be beneficial and where redevelopment is feasible.

+Phalen Boulevard.
 In fall 2019, project staff met with business and property owners located along Phalen Boulevard to discuss potential impacts to their properties and businesses.
 Project staff refined the design of the guideway to minimize impacts where possible and are continuing to engage with these stakeholders as the project design is advanced.